TheJoe570/Performance_Tool/README.md

 To install the required dependencies from "Requirements.txt"
 #1 Open terminal and CD to the proper DIR.
-#2 once in the correctr directory type:
+#2 once in the correct directory type:
 pip install -r requirements.txt